Latest

 Afterglow

 Around this time last year, I was yawning on my bed and grasping my blanket for the last gulp of warmness.
 This spring, I wake up around 6AM, and do two things I never thought I would do before: exercising before noon and eating breakfast.
 How things have changed!
-The only thing that hasn’t changed is my cacti plant that is sitting near the windowsill.
+The only thing that hasn’t changed is my cacti plant, which is sitting near the windowsill.
 Its color, size, and shape remain as what I saw a year ago; but on a microscopic level, even cactus are going through some significant changes that are invisible to the naked eye.

 He surely knows how to win a girl's heart with those wonderful signatures